MysteryDash/Dash.FileFormats/Readme.md

 ## Side-tools

 Since not everyone is able to create and compile C# projects from a library, I decided to make a few tools for these people :
-* Multi Extractor, a tool able to extract/convert .PAC, .CL3 and .TID
+* Multi Extractor, a tool able to extract/convert .PAC, .CL3 and .TID.
-* Tid Maker, a tool able to convert any .NET-readable picture format to an uncompressed .TID (version 0x90)
+* Tid Maker, a tool able to convert any .NET-readable picture format to an uncompressed .TID (version 0x90).
+* Pac Builder, a tool able to merge one or multiple folders into a single .PAC.
+* Cl3 Builder, a tool able to create .CL3 files from folders.
+Note that the file link will stay empty, and it has not been tested with the game.

 ## What has yet to be done

 We still have a long way to go !
 Here's what we need to do :
-* Add compression support for .PAC
+* Add compression support for .PAC.
-* Fix DXT1/5 compression for .TID which isn't working for an unknown reason
+* Fix DXT1/5 compression for .TID which isn't working for an unknown reason.
-* Make the .PAC builder side-tool
-* Make the .CL3 builder side-tool
-* Find an alternative to Neptoolia.Datalayer.Decompressor
+* Find an alternative to Neptoolia.Datalayer.Decompressor.
-* Test everything
+* Test everything.
+* Remove the bin folders (those DLLs are taking quite a bit of space).

 ## About the author